-The TV programme in which my photohaiku is discussed at the Memorial Museum of Fine Art, Tokyo, will be on air during the month of January 2017.
+The episode was filmed at the Memorial Museum of Fine Art, Tokyo, and the photo haiku awarded Haiku Master of the Month, January 2017.

 “All works of art are more beautiful when they suggest something beyond themselves than when they end up being merely what they are.”- Soetsu Yanagi, The Unknown Craftsman

-One of the objectives of a photo haiku or haiga (haiku combined with traditional Japanese brushwork, a piece of art or a photograph) is to achieve fusoku-furi, which roughly translates as ‘unattached and undetached’ or ‘not too far, not too close.’
+One of the objectives of the photo haiku/shahai and the haiga (haiku combined with traditional Japanese brushwork or other artwork) is to achieve fusoku-furi, which roughly translates as ‘unattached and undetached’ or ‘not too far, not too close.’

 Fusoku-furi helps ensure that the haiku is not simply a description of the photo or artwork, and vice versa.
 The poet should strive to add something that is not already included the image, for example a reference to use of one of the senses, or an emotion that is stirred by looking at the photo.
 In this way, another layer of meaning is achieved by adding to the visual element.